syqwester/Getting_Cleaning_Data/CodeBook.md

 The data set for this assignment was downloaded from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 Files were stored in a programming folder for use with this course.
-setwd("~/Documents/Magic Briefcase/Computer/Data_science_Track1/Data_Cleaning_3")
+My working directory is below and is set on a Data_Cleaning_3 folder that contains the UCI HAR Datase setwd("~/Documents/Magic Briefcase/Computer/Data_science_Track1/Data_Cleaning_3")

 #### The data set had a one main folder **UCI HAR Dataset** with two subfolders containing train and test data sets